 10,000 BC — The first poker game takes place when cavemen start wagering pieces of flint while sitting around a campfire.
 The tribe agrees on a common set of rules.
 One grunt meant “I call.”
 Two grunts meant “I raise.”
 Three grunts meant the player was relieving himself.
 The direct descendants of these ancient poker players can be found today inside the cardrooms scattered throughout the Los Angeles area.

-8,500 BC — Poker suffers its first black eye in the form of a major cheating scandal when Russ Hamilstone (pictured below) is caught peaking at his opponents’ tablets in an elaborate scheme which bankrupts several players and gives the game a seedy image, which lasts for the next several thousand years.
+8,500 BC — Poker suffers its first black eye in the form of a major cheating scandal when Russ Hamilstone (pictured below) is caught peeking at his opponents’ tablets in an elaborate scheme that bankrupts several players and gives the game a seedy image, which lasts for the next several thousand years.

 1765 AD — After centuries in utter obscurity, poker suddenly reappears as a popular game played by the masses in the slums of Paris, which is called Poque.
 Despite getting a 300-year head start on the entire rest of the world, nobody in France has been a winning player since, except Fabrice Soulier (pictured below).